huijing/personal-website-v3/src/content/blog/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 }
 ```

-If you compare this with the Javascript implementation, you'll notice a lot of similarities.
+If you compare this with the JavaScript implementation, you'll notice a lot of similarities.

 Yes, my friends.
 If you had suspected that I was using the modern-day CSS answer to vertical centring on the web, you are absolutely right.
 Auto-margins is the mechanism in play here.